oSoc19/best/pelias/README.md

 The minimum configuration required in order to run this project are [installing prerequisites](https://github.com/pelias/docker#prerequisites), [install the pelias command](https://github.com/pelias/docker#installing-the-pelias-command) and [configure the environment](https://github.com/pelias/docker#configure-environment).

 Please ensure that's all working fine before continuing.

+# Download BOSA data

+At the time of writing, the dataset of bosa

 # Run a Build